saulofrsilva/ArcOS/README.md

         *   Start documenting all the expenses
         *   Start developing material for the crowdfunding campaign
         *   Explore other options like grants and donations.

-**Why this Order?**

-*   **Community First:** The webapp is paramount for assembling a community and directing efforts.
-Without a place to gather, the project struggles to get off the ground.
-*   **Foundation Before Building:** Establishing core principles, documentation, development environment and initial community helps set the stage for productive development.
-*   **Iterative Approach:** Starting with basic webapp features, initial OS modules and minimal infrastructure keeps initial tasks manageable and allows for evolution based on initial feedback.
-*   **Sustainable Growth:** Start outreach and explore funding early to get the community rolling and ensure the financial stability of the project.

-**Key Considerations for the Start:**

-*   **Simplicity and Functionality:** Don't get bogged down with complex features or designs early on.
-Focus on essential functionality.
-*   **Open Communication:** Maintain open communication with the small community and solicit feedback.
-*   **Transparency:** Be transparent about decisions, progress, and challenges.
-*   **Be Agile:** Expect to iterate based on user and contributor feedback.

 ## Funding Model

 *   **Multi-Tiered Funding:**